Mind-stretching. Enriching. Educational. Empowering.

 Ian shared that he found the first solo trip the hardest.
 “I very nearly booked a flight home whilst waiting for a connection to Singapore.”
 But I think Max had the best line of all.
 He said that the hardest part is “getting out the door.
 The rest flows like wine.”

-    For anyone experiencing those first-day jitters, this is a great read—also contributed by members of the Solo Travel Society to help an anxious first-time traveler: When You’re Feeling Overwhelmed: 43 Tips for Traveling Alone.
+For anyone experiencing those first-day jitters, this is a great read—also contributed by members of the Solo Travel Society to help an anxious first-time traveler: Feeling Overwhelmed?
+How to Conquer First-Day Solo Travel Anxiety

 When Something Goes Wrong

 Jennifer has found that the hardest part of traveling solo is “Being sick!
 I was down with fever and diarrhea on my last 2 days in Cambodia.
 I had to “crawl” to the nearest pharmacy to get meds.”
 Likewise, Karen hated “Falling sick and having to drag my aching self to the pharmacy.”